 Get support – wherever you are

-Is access to specialists, long distance travel or lack of time a problem for you?
-I provide online consultations via secure video-conferencing or telephone.
+If access to specialists, long-distances from clinics or lack of time to see a psychologist is a problem for you I can help by providing online consultations via secure video-conferencing or telephone.

 My e-psychology clients find that being able to access treatment remotely means they can get the help they need, when and where it’s convenient.
 Studies have demonstrated that Telehealth consultations can provide equivalent treatment outcomes (therapeutic relationship, symptom reduction, improvement in quality of life) and client satisfaction as face-to-face consulting.

 What is Telehealth?

 Telehealth refers to services delivered online or by telephone – access to psychology services can be provided to anyone, anywhere.
 For example, people in rural, remote and outer metropolitan areas can see me without the time and expense involved in travelling to Melbourne, Australia.
 Likewise, people who live in Metropolitan areas and who do not want to (or cannot) go into clinics can access support wherever they are.

 Telepsychology is a consultation conducted online between you and I while we are in different locations.
 The consultation may occur anywhere that suits you.